mbaeumer/fxlink/README.md

 # Version/release history

+## 0.7.8 - 2018-12-30
+* Added support for an import history, i.e. keeping track of which files have been imported
+* Minor bug fixes
+* Minor GUI fixes

 ## 0.7.7 - 2018-06-17

 * Added support for creating links that contain four characters in the domain suffix